paulkienitz/SPARE/README.md

 > **3**:  This browser supports the latest standards and SPARE will function at its best.

 At this time, the level 3 browsers are Firefox and Chrome, plus the Android browser from Kitkat onwards.
 Opera and (surprisingly) Safari are still at level 2.
-IE 10 is a special case: if you supply a `newElementID` value it works almost like a level 3 browser, but if you don't give one, it's strictly level 2.
-The function will return 2 for it.
+IE 8 and 9 are level 2, and IE 10 is a special case: it works almost like a level 3 browser if you supply a `newElementID` value.
+IE 7 is level 1, and IE 6 is level 0.

 **IMPORTANT**:  It is easier than you think to get into a state where your `supportLevel` value is 1, and AJAX with `newElementID` doesn’t work.
 This doesn’t just happen if your user is running something ancient like IE 7 — it will happen even in IE 10 if your page provokes IE into Compatibility View mode!  **Make sure your markup is up to snuff so IE uses Standards mode.**  If you want AJAX on funky pages with markup for archaic browsers, use jQuery.